 However, as conversion rates double — and later, double again — we'll eventually reach the point where the usability investment for continued improvements becomes much more expensive than current budgets.
 We'll then need to discover ever-more esoteric ways of satisfying customers, and those ways are unlikely to emerge from the cheap and fast user-testing approaches that dominate today.

 We'll soon reach the point where increasing the loyalty rate is the best way to achieve substantial improvements in website business metrics.
-Whereas we might aptly call the period 2000–2010 the conversion decade for website usability professionals, 2010–2020 will be the loyalty decade .
+Whereas we might aptly call the period 2000–2010 the conversion decade for website usability professionals, 2010–2020 is the loyalty decade.

 Sadly, researching loyalty issues and testing design ideas for improving loyalty require more expensive usability methods than those that helped us dispatch impediments to user conversion from the user-hostile sites of the past.
 For example, usability professionals will have to conduct field research to supplement their lab-based testing.
 And they'll have to go deeper on even simple user tests to adequately understand the next generation of user needs.